-Learning how to structure a real estate investing company, while critical to the formation of a business, has become synonymous with a degree of trepidation.
+Learning how to start a real estate investment company, while critical to the formation of a business, has become synonymous with an inherent degree of trepidation.
 Not surprisingly, few are well-versed in the field of business structuring, and even fewer are less than comfortable taking the appropriate steps to protect themselves.
 It is not uncommon for investors such as yourself to have little to no experience in establishing a legal business entity.

 However, it is important to note that the most prominent real estate investors of our time were once in your shoes.
 Nobody inherently understands the infrastructure of legal entities and business structures without some form of training or education on the subject.
 Nonetheless, learning how to start a real estate investment company is of the utmost importance.